alisondiazc/CGJ_PBHiFi_WGS_Analysis/0.Environment_Setup/Environment_Setup.md

 export PROJECT_DIR=[full path to the project main directory]
 # Example: PROJECT_DIR=/home/adiazc/PacBio-HiFi-Pipeline
 ```
-#### OPTIONAL - Make the environmental variable persistent across sessions
+#### 1.1.
+Make the environmental variable persistent across sessions
+> **Note:** This step is optional and not available when using the LAVIS cluster (in that case, you would need to set the environmental variable each time before running a script in the terminal)
+> > *Be careful, the .bashrc file is a system configuration file and therefore sensitive to changes; ensure you have the necessary permissions and create a backup before making changes.
 By default, environment variables are only available in the current terminal session.
-To make PROJECT_DIR persistent across future sessions, add it to your .bashrc file as follows
+To make PROJECT_DIR persistent across future sessions, you can add it to your .bashrc file as follows
-> **Note:** Be careful, the .bashrc file is a system configuration file and therefore sensitive to changes; ensure you have the necessary permissions and create a backup before making changes.
 ```bash
 # Open your .bashrc file in edit mode
 nano ~/.bashrc